-Penn State Children’s Hospital is the only organization in the central Pennsylvania region that offers this consistent, standard of care for insertion of IV catheters.
+Penn State Health Children’s Hospital is the only organization in the central Pennsylvania region that offers this consistent, standard of care for insertion of IV catheters.
 We offer this unique program to create a supportive experience for our patients and families.
 Our hope is to not only improve your immediate experience during this hospitalization, but to provide long-term coping skills to manage these stressful situations in the future.

 Child Life Specialists

-At Penn State Children’s Hospital, our specially trained staff of Child Life specialists meet with each child as they’re getting ready for surgery to help them cope with stress and guide them through the process.
+At Penn State Health Children’s Hospital, our specially trained staff of Child Life specialists meet with each child as they’re getting ready for surgery to help them cope with stress and guide them through the process.
 Our specialists will make the whole experience seem less scary through age-appropriate play and education.

 Our Experts in Anesthesia Care